andy-iskauskas/determ_workshop/index.md

 In this section we explore various diagnostic tests to evaluate the performance of the emulators and we learn how to address emulators that fail one or more of these diagnostics.

-<infobutton id="displayTextunnamed-chunk-35" onclick="javascript:toggle('unnamed-chunk-35');">Show: R tip</infobutton>

-<div id="toggleTextunnamed-chunk-35" style="display: none"><div class="panel panel-default"><div class="panel-body">
+<div class="panel panel-default"><div class="panel-heading panel-heading2"> R tip </div><div class="panel-body">

 The discussion below is very useful for understanding *why* emulators are not performing well, and allows us to make informed judgements about our training data, and which parts of parameter space we are failing to represent well.
 However, this can be a slow process when we have many outputs to emulate: `hmer` can automate this process for determinstic emulators using the `diagnostic_pass` function.
 It will:

-  - Check for structured input errors (i.e. errors which depend on the part of parameter space we are in);
+* Check for structured input errors (i.e. errors which depend on the part of parameter space we are in);

-  - Check for structured output errors (those which depend on the scale of the output);
+* Check for structured output errors (those which depend on the scale of the output);

-  - Check misclassification errors as below;
+* Check misclassification errors as below;

-  - Check comparison diagnostics as below.
+* Check comparison diagnostics as below.

 If any of these checks flag possible issues, it makes the appropriate adjustments to the emulator structure; if it still cannot produce a good emulator after these changes, it discards that output.

 For our example, we can use this with the following command: